GreenteaOS/Tofita/.github/ISSUE_TEMPLATE/feature-proposal.md

 **Is you bug report relates to kernel, and you're a kernel contributor?**

-If you're not sure, fill bug report here: https://github.com/GreenteaOS/Greentea/issues
+If you're not sure, fill your proposal here: https://github.com/GreenteaOS/Greentea/issues

 **Is your feature request related to a problem?
 Please describe.**